RahulCIPL/Organic_BackendTask/organic-cms/backend/README.md

 ### 'npm install'

-To run Express server, we need to install below npm command, It is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+To run Express server, we need to install below npm command, Which will install all the necessary packages to make the project runnable.

 ### 'npm install -g nodemon'